-Finally, have a go at writing your story.
+Look at your story map and the sentences you have written about your character/setting now have a go at writing your story.
 Remember to rehearse your sentence first - think it and say it before writing it.
-Don't forget to use adjectives to describe your nouns.
-Once you have written a sentence, you need to point to
+Don't forget to use noun phrases in your story so that I can imagine what your character/s and setting are like.
+Once you have written some sentences, you need read back what you have written to check that it makes sense.